-Of the three Soviet armies, the 2nd Guards Army drove to the south through the Perekop isthmus and through western Crimea, the 51st Army through central Crimea to take Simferopol on 13 April, and the Independent Coastal Army south-west through eastern Crimea, linking with the 51st Army at Karasubazar on 14 April.
+Of the three Soviet armies, the 2nd Guards Army drove to the south through the Perekop isthmus and through western Crimea, the 51st Army through central Crimea to take Simferopol on 13 April, and the Separate Coastal Army south-west through eastern Crimea, linking with the 51st Army at Karasubazar on 14 April.

 The Germans found it impossible to rely on the Romanians, and the five German divisions were entirely disorganised and lacked heavy weapons.
 By 16 April the Soviets had taken most of Crimea’s strategic points, including Yalta and Sudak on the south-east coast.
-Two days later the Independent Coastal Army was absorbed into the 4th Ukrainian Front as General Leytenant Kondrat S. Melnik’s Coastal Army.
+Two days later the Separate Coastal Army was absorbed into the 4th Ukrainian Front as General Leytenant Kondrat S. Melnik’s Coastal Army.

 On 21 April Schörner felt that he had no option but to fly to Germany and ask Hitler once again for authorisation for the abandonment of Crimea, but instead was ordered to hold Sevastopol for eight weeks until the forces of the Western Allies had made their attempt to land in North-West Europe and the strategic situation had thereby been clarified.
 In any case, Hitler averred, the retention of Sevastopol was of strategic significance in German efforts to keep Turkey out of the war, since the Turks were already submitting to the pressure of the Western Allies to end the export of chrome to Germany.
 There were also, of course, the usual Hitlerian empty promises of equipment and reinforcements.